tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <li>Depth sensor range: 1.2 - 3.5m</li>
 <li>Frame rate (depth and color stream): 30FPS</li>
 </ul>
 <p>The software paired with Kinect that we used to process the scan was <a href="https://skanect.occipital.com/">Skanect.</a> <a href="https://www.instructables.com/id/How-to-3D-scan-with-Skanect/">Here</a> we can find a step by step instruction on using Skanect.
-Choosing myself as the scanned object means I need further supports from others: someone tilted the Kinect vertically (Santi - our instructor), someone rotated me while I'm kneeling on the chair (my classmate Hala), and someone documented the process (Zoi - an MDEF student).
+Choosing myself as the scanned object means I required further supports from others: someone held and tilted the Kinect vertically (Santi - our instructor), someone rotated me while I'm kneeling on the chair (my classmate Hala), and someone documented the process (Zoi - an MDEF student).
 The reason why I'm not sitting on the chair was to avoid having to process the chair from the exported mesh later.</p>
 <p>Steps to scan:</p>
 <ul>
 <li>Check the connection between Skanect and Kinect</li>